Browser extension · v0.6.0 · Now on the Chrome Web Store

 Answers, not promises.

 Yes.
 Everything you save lives in your browser's IndexedDB.
-Nothing syncs to our servers.
-The only outbound network call is to Anthropic's API when you use the "Ask" feature — and that uses your own API key, which we never see.
+Nothing syncs to our servers — we don't have servers for that.
+There are no analytics.
+No telemetry.
+No fingerprinting.
+The only outbound network call will be to your chosen AI provider when v0.6 ships, and that uses your API key — we never see it.

-v0.2.2 works on Chrome, Edge, Brave, Arc, Opera, and Vivaldi (all Chromium-based) and Firefox 115+.
-Safari is on the roadmap but requires a Mac developer account and Apple review, so we're prioritizing Chromium and Firefox first.
+v0.6.0 works on Chrome, Edge, Brave, Arc, Opera, and Vivaldi (all Chromium-based) — install in one click from the Chrome Web Store.
+Firefox 115+ is in testing — drop your email on the waitlist for the Firefox build.
+Safari is on the roadmap but requires Apple's review process, so we're prioritizing Chromium and Firefox first.

 Those tools all optimize the save.
 They take the link, the text, the highlights — and stop there.
-Mindlatch is the only one that asks why at save time and the only one with a Decision Log, Tab Liberation, and Managed Forgetting.
-Different category, not a better version.
-See the comparison above for specifics.
+Mindlatch is the only one that asks why at save time, the only one with Tab Liberation, and the only one with a Decision Log.
+See the comparison table above — we credit competitors where they're better than us, too.

-A small team frustrated by every PKM and save-tool they've tried.
+A small team frustrated by every PKM and save-tool we've tried.
 We've quit Notion four times.
 We dropped Roam after a year.
-We have 47 tabs open right now.
-This is the tool we wished existed.
+We had 47 tabs open when we started building this.
+Mindlatch is the tool we wished existed — built in public, shipped weekly, and free for the people who help us find the bugs.

 Stop hoarding.